jmacglashan/decisions_and_dragons/content/posts/why_does_the_policy_gradient_include_log_prob.md

 stable for floating-point math on computers.
 As such, we almost always use the log probability formulation.

 ## Any other heroes for hire?
 In this answer, we showed how REINFORCE comes to our rescue and allows us to use action samples to estimate the policy gradient.
 But there are other ways to address this problem.
-In particular, a method called _reparameterization_ is a strong altenative.
+In particular, a method called _reparameterization_ is a strong alternative.
 The soft actor-critic space of algorithms is perhaps the most well known setting where it is employed to estimate policy gradients.
 However, using reparameterization for policy gradients requires a different set of assumptions and trade offs relative to REINFORCE, so it's not always the right pick.
 At any rate, the question we were answering is why log probabilities exist in the policy gradient methods, not which methods you can use to estimate policy gradients.
 Perhaps we will cover these differences another time.